Sannidhya127/FIle-Bash/docs/source/index.rst

 File Bash Documentation
 =======================

 **File Bash** is a simple command line interface application developed and maintained in *The Python Programming Language*.
 Inspired by the *Linux Terminal* and the *Windows Powershell*, File Bash tries to frame the basic commands of a command prompt coded completely in python.
-Why File Bash is interesting?

-- It provides a proper python code logic, independent of internet reference used to code the commands coded in C in powershell or terminal (Linux).

-- It has a secret command that you can find out for some fun

-- A stable git and python/pip support
+The project is not intended to be deployed for public use but for a better practise of python and project management.

 Source Code
 -----------